Waddington Elementary School in East Providence received a $250 award to install "No Littering" signage along the stream they are studying.

 Formerly known as the Center for Environmental Studies, IBES offers Brown University students an opportunity to study environmental issues in depth by integrating several academic disciplines.
 Thesis writers are encouraged to analyze an environmental problem of importance to the local community.
 The Center is housed in the Urban Environment Lab, a superinsulated passive/ active solar retrofit on the Brown Campus.

-Toxics Action Center’s mission is to work side-by-side with communities, providing you with the skills and resources needed to prevent or clean up pollution at the local level.
+Our mission is to work side-by-side with communities, empowering them with the skills and resources needed to prevent or clean up pollution at the local level.
+Since 1987, Community Action Works has worked with more than 1,000 communities and trained more than 20,000 individuals to confront polluters and seed solutions across the Northeast.